JuliaSmoothOptimizers/LinearOperators.jl/docs/src/index.md

 `check_hermitian`  | Cheap check that `A = A'`
-`check_positive_definite` | Cheap check that an operator is positive (semi-)definite `diag`             | Extract the diagonal of an operator `full`             | Convert an abstract operator to a dense array `hermitian`        | Determine whether the operator is Hermitian `push!`            | For L-BFGS or L-SR1 operators, push a new pair {s,y}
+`check_positive_definite` | Cheap check that an operator is positive (semi-)definite `diag`             | Extract the diagonal of an operator `Matrix`           | Convert an abstract operator to a dense array `hermitian`        | Determine whether the operator is Hermitian `push!`            | For L-BFGS or L-SR1 operators, push a new pair {s,y}
 `reset!`           | For L-BFGS or L-SR1 operators, reset the data